actions/actions-runner-controller/docs/preview/actions-runner-controller-2/README.md

 1. You're ready to install the autoscaling runner set.
 For additional configuration options, see [values.yaml](https://github.com/actions/actions-runner-controller/blob/master/charts/auto-scaling-runner-set/values.yaml)
     - ℹ **Choose your installation name carefully**, you will use it as the value of `runs-on` in your workflow.
-    - ℹ **We recommend you choose a unique namespaces in the following steps**.
-As a good security measure, it's best to have your runner pods created in a different namespace than one containing the manager and listener pods.
+    - ℹ **We recommend you choose a unique namespace in the following steps**.
+As a good security measure, it's best to have your runner pods created in a different namespace than the one containing the manager and listener pods.

     ```bash
     # Using a Personal Access Token (PAT)